Beyond Machu Picchu: into the jungle

 This zone was the largest Inca refuge in the Vilcabamba area, and Savoy rapidly became convinced of its identity as the authentic site of the last Inca stronghold.
 More conclusive evidence has since been provided by the English geographer and historian John Hemming, who, using the chronicles, matched descriptions of Vilcabamba, its climate, and altitude precisely with those of Espiritu Pampa.

 Getting to these sites requires expedition-type preparation, hiring local guides (best done through Cusco tour agents), and possibly even mules.
 You’ll need a week or more to cover the nearby sites.
 There are no services or facilities at any of the sites.
-None of them is staffed by permanent onsite guardians, so they are free and open as long as you have permission from the Instituto Nacional de Cultura.
+Permanent onsite guardians staff none, so they are free and open as long as you have permission from the Instituto Nacional de Cultura.

 Inquire Now